HabitatFramework/UserGuide/interface/interface.rst

 Filter Windows
 ==============

-Allows users to filter the INCID records that appear in the user interface and correspondingly which features are selected in the active GIS layer.
+Allows users to filter the INCID records that appear in the user interface, and correspondingly which features are selected in the active GIS layer.
 The filter is performed by building a SQL query that will select one or more INCIDs based on a chosen set of criteria, or by entering a single INCID value.
-There are three interfaces available:
+There are two main interfaces available:

 	* **HLU Query Builder** - the original interface supplied with the HLU Tool.
 	* **HLU Advanced Query Builder** - a new interface that provides more user-friendly and flexible functionality.
-	* **HLU Filter By INCID** - allows a single INCID value to be entered.

 Users can choose their preferred interface for building a SQL query in the user Options (see :ref:`options_filter` for details).